Reeve Aleutian Airways: 1970s

 The late 1960s saw the emergence of the Lockheed L-188 Electra turboprop airliner, which was to be backbone of Reeve Aleutian's business until Boeing 727-100 jets joined the fleet in later years.
 The first was purchased from California Airmotive in February 1968.
 With the acquisition of the Electras, the DC-6s were phased out of passenger service.

 Reeve Aleutian still had DC-3s in service, and a replacement was sought.
 The NAMC YS-11A was decided on and the first aircraft was purchased new in 1972.
 In 1973, the Electra was certified by the CAA to land on gravel runways.

-On November 11, 1974, there was a hangar fire at Anchorage, and two Electra aircraft were destroyed.
+On November 11, 1974, there was a hangar fire at Anchorage, and one Electra aircraft and one YS-11A aircraft were destroyed.
 In April 1977 the two Gooses were sold to Peninsula Airways, and their service subcontracted for services out of Cold Bay.

 In 1979, Reeve Aleutian initiated nonstop service between Cold Bay, Alaska and Seattle–Tacoma flying the Lockheed L-188 Electra.
 This service lasted for three and a half years.
-During that time, only seven flights were cancelled due to weather and only two flights due to mechanical issues out of 458 scheduled flights.
+During that time, only nine out of 458 scheduled flights were cancelled, seven due to weather and two flights due to mechanical issues.